MahmoodAhmed-SE/degree-progress-tracker/Design.md

 VALUES (500, 9000);
 ```

-## If I want to get all courses in Semester 1 of Software Engineering Diploma:
+## If I want to get all courses in Semester 1 of Software Engineering Diploma

 ```sql
 SELECT c.code, c.title